microsoft/terminal/doc/specs/#605 - Search/spec.md

 Our ultimate goal is to provide both search within one tab and search from all tabs experiences.
 But we can start with one-tab search.
 The search experience should have following features:

 1. The search is triggered by KeyBindings.
-A new setting property named "openFind" will be enabled in the Json file.
+A new setting property named "find" will be enabled in the Json file.
 The user can set their own key bindings for search.
 The default is <kbd>ctrl+shift+f</kbd>.
 2. The user search in a XAML TextBox, which is contained in a custom `SearchBoxControl`.
-The default position of the search box is the top right corner, the user can also move it to bottom right corner to avoid blocking text.
+The default position of the search box is the top right corner.
 3. We can have multiple search methods.
 The simplest one is exact text match.
 Other match methods include case-sensitive exact match and regex match.
 In the first phrase, we will focus on case sensitive/insensitive text exact match.
 4. If currently there is no active selection, the search starts from the last line of the mutableViewport.
 If there is an active selection, we start from the previous or the next text of the selected text.
 We automatically go around if we reach the start point of the search.
-5. The search dialog should not block terminal's view.
-In phrase one, this is achieved by make search box movable.
-The search box could be moved to the bottom right by clicking a button.
-It will be moved back to the top right corner by clicking the button again.
-The button contains a `DockBottom` icon and it will turn upside-down when the search box is on the bottom.
-6. The user should be able to fully interact with the terminal when the search box is on screen.
+5. The user should be able to fully interact with the terminal when the search box is on screen.
-7. For accessibility concerns, the user should be able to navigate all the iteractive elements on the search box using keyboard tab if the search box is focused.
+6. For accessibility concerns, the user should be able to navigate all the iteractive elements on the search box using keyboard tab if the search box is focused.
 Searchbox could be created and closed with keyboard bindings.
 Close is usually binding to Esc.

 Conhost already has a module for search.
 It implements case sensitive or insensitive exact text match search, and it provides methods to select the found word.
 However, we want to make search as a shared component between Terminal and Console host.
 Now search module is part of Conhost, and its dependencies include BufferOut and some other types in ConHost such as SCREEN_INFORMATION.
 In order to make Search a shared component, we need to remove its dependency on ConHost types.
 BufferOut is already a shared component, but we need to make sure there is no other Conhost dependency.

 We will create a `SearchBoxControl` Xaml `UserControl` element.
-When a search process begins, a `SearchBoxControl` object will be created and attach to `TermControl` root grid.
+When a search process begins, a `SearchBoxControl` object will be created and attached to `TermControl` root grid.
 In other words, one SearchBox is added for each `TermControl`.
 The reasons for this design is:

 1. Each `TermControl` object is a Terminal Window and has a individual text buffer.
 In phrase 1 we are going to search witin the current terminal text buffer.
 2. If we put the search box under TerminalApp, then the search can only happen on the current focused Terminal.